interfused/erec/assets/plugins/ip2location-country-blocker/readme.txt

 == Changelog ==

+* 2.10.4 Fixed custom blocking not working.
+* 2.10.3 Minor bug fixed.
+* 2.10.2 Fixed syntax issues when using on older version of PHP.
 * 2.10.1 Minor changes.
 * 2.10.0 IP2Location database update changed to use download token.
 * 2.9.2 Fix minor bugs.